acolombo1/TDD/README.md

 ### Run

-- To run the App, you may use the IRB, loading the class
+- To use the methods, you may use the IRB, loading the class
 - `load 'solver.rb'`

 - To run test files type the following in the terminal
-- `ruby spec`
+- `rspec spec`

 ## Authors